maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/21-marin-county-registrar-of-voters/all-elections/en/voting-basics/voting-with-disabilities.md

 - A Sip and Puff device for use with the AUTOMARK is available on Election Day by calling (415) 473-6447.
 - Curbside voting for voters who cannot get into the polling place.
 A poll worker can bring a ballot to you.
 After you vote, the poll worker will put your voted ballot in the ballot box.

+All state propositions are available on audio tape.
+If you want one, call (415) 473-6456.

-For more information visit Marin County’s [Voters with Specific Needs.](http://www.marincounty.org/depts/rv/faqs#voterswithspecificneeds) The Secretary of State has a TDD hotline: TDD 1-800-833-8683.
+For more information visit Marin County’s [Voters with Specific Needs](http://www.marincounty.org/depts/rv/faqs#voterswithspecificneeds).
+The Secretary of State also has a TDD hotline: TDD 1-800-833-8683.